irfanrp/terraform-module-collection/modules/iam/submodules/user/README.md

 - This submodule assumes the AWS provider (hashicorp/aws) is configured by the calling module.
 - Tagging on some IAM sub-resources may differ across provider versions; if tagging is required for all sub-resources, prefer using separate `aws_iam_*_tag` resources in the root configuration.

-## Support

-If you want this submodule to also manage login profiles, SSH keys or password reset policies, tell me which features to add and I can extend the module.